Driving the Hay River Track along an extinct river

-Hay River Track is a very remote drive into some of the most stunningly beautiful parts of Australia.
-The track follows the course of an extinct river.
-Your vehicle will need to be extensively prepared for remote area travel.
-It’s one of the Australia’s best 4WD tracks.
+The Hay River Track is a very remote drive through some of the most stunningly beautiful parts of Australia.
+The track follows the course of an extinct river, and your vehicle will need to be extensively prepared for remote area travel.
+It's one of Australia’s best 4WD tracks.

 Hay River Track

-The track is very sandy.
-It’s 928km long linking the northern and southern sections of the Simpson Desert.
+The track is very sandy and stretches 928 km (576 miles), linking the northern and southern sections of the Simpson Desert.
 It runs from Birdsville (QLD) to Gemtree (NT).
-The journey is highly remote.
-Suitable for low range and high ground clearance.
-It was only recently opened to the public in 2000.
-The trip is only suitable for experienced drivers and should not be undertaken alone.
-Take emergency supplies and extra parts; make sure you know your route.
+It's suitable for vehicles with low-range gearing and high ground clearance.
+Opened to the public only in 2000, this trip is recommended for experienced drivers and should never be attempted alone.

 Pic: Frankenbeans D